Opentrons/otone_docs/FlashSDCardMac.md

 > $ sudo dd bs=1m of=/dev/rdisk3 if=**/path/to/ot-one.img

 The r in rdisk3 is not a typo.
 It prevents the utility from buffering data before writing.
 Buffering causes the operation to take much longer.
 Bet patient.
-It will look like it is not doing anything until it finishes, at which time you should enter:
+It will look like nothing is happening until dd finishes, at which time you should enter:

 > $ sync